Vallur

 Vallur is a village in Prakasam district of Andhra Pradesh, India.
 It is located in Tanguturu Mandal.
 It is 11 km to the south of district headquarters Ongole.

 There is a famous Valluramma temple that lies on the bank of the lake.
 It is near to Bay of Bengal.

+In November 2020, a new oil terminal worth Rs.900 was proposed at Vallur.

+In February 2015, NTPC's 500 MW Vallur Thermal Power Project started commercial operations.
+By 2024, there were three units of 500 MW each.
+The NTECL Vallur Thermal Power Station is a joint venture between NTPCL and Tangedco with a capacity of 1,500 MW.